Boko Haram insurgency: Establishment of sharia

-Since the return of democracy to Nigeria in 1999, Sharia has been instituted as a main body of civil and criminal law in 9 Muslim-majority and in some parts of 3 Muslim-plurality states, when then-Zamfara State governor Ahmad Rufai Sani began the push for the institution of Sharia at the state level of government.
-This was followed by controversy as to the would-be legal status of the non-Muslims in the Sharia system.
+Since the return of democracy to Nigeria in 1999, sharia has been instituted as a main body of civil and criminal law in 9 Muslim-majority and in some parts of 3 Muslim-plurality states, when Zamfara State Governor Ahmad Rufai Sani began the push for the institution of sharia at the state level of government.
+This was followed by controversy as to the would-be legal status of non-Muslims in the sharia system.
 A spate of Muslim-Christian riots soon emerged.

-In the primarily Islamic northern states of Nigeria, a variety of Muslim groups and populations exist, who favour the nationwide introduction of Sharia Law.
-The demands of these populations have been at least partially upheld by the Nigerian Federal Government in 12 states, firstly in Zamfara State in 1999.
-The implementation has been widely attributed as being due to the insistence of Zamfara State governor Ahmad Rufai Sani.
+In the primarily Islamic northern states of Nigeria, a variety of Muslim groups and populations exist, who favour the nationwide introduction of sharia.
+The demands of these populations have been at least partially upheld by the Nigerian federal government in 12 states, first in Zamfara State in 1999.
+The implementation has been widely attributed as being caused by the insistence of Sani.

-The death sentences of Amina Lawal and Safiya Hussaini attracted international attention to what many saw as the harsh regime of these laws.
+The 2002 death sentences of Amina Lawal and Safiya Hussaini attracted international attention to what many saw as the harsh regime of these laws.
 These sentences were later overturned; the first execution was carried out in 2002.

 Blasphemy and apostasy

-Twelve out of Nigeria's thirty-six states have Sunni Islam as the dominant religion.
-In 1999, those states chose to have Sharia courts as well as customary courts.
-A Sharia court may treat blasphemy as deserving of several punishments up to, and including, execution.
+Twelve out of Nigeria's 36 states have Sunni Islam as the dominant religion.
+In 1999, those states chose to have sharia courts as well as customary courts.
+A sharia court may treat blasphemy as deserving of several punishments up to and including execution.
 In many predominantly Muslim states, conversion from Islam to another religion is illegal and often a capital offence.

 Demographic balance

 According to a Nigerian study on demographics and religion, Muslims make up 50.5% of the population.
 Muslims mainly live in the north of the country; the majority of Nigerian Muslims are Sunnis.
 Christians are the second-largest religious group and make up 48.2% of the population.
 They predominate in the central and southern parts of the country.
 For reasons of avoiding political controversy, questions of religion were forgone in the 2006 Nigerian census.